fidgetech/curriculum/docs/3_c-and-net/4_many-to-many-relationships/AQ-3-4-5-1-many-to-many-independent-project.md

 * Are you able to view both sides of the many-many relationship?
 For a particular instance of a class, are you able to view all of the instances of the **other** class that are related to it?
 * Build files and sensitive information are included in `.gitignore` file and is not to be tracked by Git, and includes instructions on how to create the `appsettings.json` and set up the project.
 * Project is in a polished, portfolio-quality state.
-* The prompt’s required functionality and baseline project requirements are in place by the deadline.
+* The prompt’s required functionality and baseline project requirements are in place.

 ### What is a polished, portfolio-quality state?
 When a project is both polished and in a portfolio-quality state, this means: